Denver Skyline

 Staff Members

-Michael Silverstein is the Council’s executive director.
+Michael Silverstein is the Council’s Executive Director.

-RAQC Phone Number: 303-629-5450 Fax: 303-629-5822
+RAQC Phone Number: 303-629-5450

 Kelley graduated from University of Colorado, Boulder with a bachelor’s degree in Molecular Cellular Developmental Biology and a bachelor’s degree in Classical History; and earned a master’s degree in Civil/Environmental Engineering in Sustainable Infrastructure from the University of Colorado, Denver.
 Prior to joining the RAQC, Kelley was the co-founder and officer for Engineers for a Sustainable World, and teaching assistant at University of Colorado, Denver.